PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Wizard shows Boltac his Treasure Horde #

+Show Orc's eating gold. (maybe seed this even further in the beginning.)

 Deprecates how much money it is -- a lot perhaps for adventurers, but he is a noble.
 Besides, he cares